djlebersilvestre/new_rails/README.md

 * Add pagination and rate limit
 * Check API version for Rails 5 and create another base project API focused - good articles: https://blog.codeship.com/building-a-json-api-with-rails-5/ | https://blog.codeship.com/building-a-json-api-with-rails-5/
 * Dive deeper in rack-mini-profiler
-* Regenerate secrets configs for each new project
+* Regenerate secrets configs for each new project - replace new_rails by the project name, maybe use thor
 * Create docker files and images

 Things you may want to cover: